JSM implementation case study: request escalation and transfer

 Action 3 - Creating and setting transitions

-We create a new transition Climbing the ISD which starts from the "In progress" state and goes to the Escalade.
-We associate it with our transition screen, and configure a validator to render the field Climbing project mandatory.
+We create a new Escalade transition in the ISD, which starts from the "In progress" state and goes to the Escalated state.
+We associate our transition screen with it, and configure a validator to make the Climb project field mandatory.

 As a complement, we are adding two additional transitions that will allow agents to avoid being blocked in certain special cases:

-- A transition Return to coursewhich allows you to return from the Escalade in state In progress manually ;
+• A Return to current transition, which allows you to return from the Escalated state to the Current state manually;

-- A transition Link to an existing DSI requestwhich allows you to switch to the Escalade without copying the support request.
-In this way, if an IT department request already exists for the problem encountered, the agent does not duplicate it and can directly link his support request to it.
+• A Link to existing DSI request transition, which allows the agent to move to the Escalated state without copying the assistance request.
+In this way, if an ISR request already exists for the problem encountered, the agent does not duplicate it and can directly link his assistance request to it.

 The escalation transition is ready.
-We now need to set up the script that will perform all the operations of copying, updating data, etc. The script is a Post functionwhich, as its name suggests, is placed after the transition.
+All that remains is to set up the script that will perform all the operations of copying, updating data and so on.
+The script is a post-function script, placed as its name suggests, after the transition.
 To find out more about this type of script, please consult the editor's documentation: Post Functions Tutorial (adaptavist.com).

 Action 4 - Add a Post function script